 An ASCII text file is usually created by word processing software and saved as plain text.
-It usually contains only standard keyboard characters-letters, numbers, punctuation, and spaces without the formatting typically found in word processing documents.
+It usually contains only standard keyboard characters-letters, numbers, punctuation, and spaces-without the formatting typically found in word processing documents.
+A dialog box appears.

 4. Select the text file to import.